 It is a headache to find an available keyboard shortcuts in Mac OS X. I used Option + Letter and Shift + Option + Letter before, since they are preserved for inputting special characters.
 It has some problems:

 - Emacs and terminal require a modifier for Meta.
-I choosed Command.
+I chose Command.
 It means if I want to use application shortcut with Command in these applications, such as Command+Q to quit the application, I have to use the right one.

 - I always forget the shortcuts.
 Although I have listed them in a sheet, it is a pain to keep it synchronized with the shortcuts defined every where.